Mark Harvey (arachnologist)

 Mark Stephen Harvey (born 17 September 1958) is a museum scientist and biologist.
-Since 1989 he has been based at the Western Australian Museum.
+Since 1989 he has been based at the Western Australian Museum as Curator of Arachnids and Myriapods.

 Career

-Harvey graduated from Monash University in 1983 with a PhD titled "Contributions to the systematics of the pseudoscorpionida (arachnida) : the genus synsphyronus chamberlin (garypidae) and the family sternophoridae".
+Harvey graduated from Monash University in 1983 with a PhD titled "Contributions to the systematics of the Pseudoscorpionida (Arachnida) : the genus Synsphyronus Chamberlin (Garypidae) and the family Sternophoridae".

 His research interests include the systematics and evolution of arachnids and other terrestrial invertebrates.
+He has published 374 scientific papers or books, and was instrumental in the promotion of short-range endemism Short-range endemic invertebrates through a paper outlining the criteria for recognising taxa that could be considered short-range endemics.
+His primary research interests are with Pseudoscorpions.

+As of 2024, he has described 888 new species, 93 new genera and four new families including the aquatic mite family Pezidae and the pseudoscorpion family Larcidae.